Three quarters of patients experienced complete or partial resolution of pain following the procedure.

 The researchers studied 64 men who underwent percutaneous varicocelectomy with coils (36 patients for pain and 28 patients for primary and secondary infertility).
 In men who had pain, the vast majority (75%) had a complete or partial resolution after the procedure.

-“In the men with infertility, we raised their sperm concentration and number of motile sperm,” said lead investigator Amol Mujoomdar, MD, an interventional radiology fellow at the
+“In the men with infertility, we raised their sperm concentration and number of motile sperm,” said lead investigator Amol Mujoomdar, MD, an interventional radiology fellow at the University of Toronto.
+“In both those cases the increases were statistically significant.”

 Dr. Mujoomdar, who presented the study findings here at the Society of Interventional Radiology annual meeting, also observed: “Patients are now demanding more minimally invasive procedures, so we are forming a database to directly compare percutaneous varicocele embolization to surgical ligation.
 This approach is less invasive and it has a much faster recovery time.”